TLESORT/State-Representation-Learning-An-Overview/Variational.md

 (everything here is bad written, you don't have to read it :) )

 The hidden parameters of a environenement can be interpreted as parameters of the distribution which generate our input data.
-If we can fit this distribution we can find the hidden parameteers which explains the best the distribution of the data.
+If we can fit this distribution we can find the latent varaible of the data's distribution.
 The variational approach aims to find this distributuion to exctract a representation. the problem is that we can only sample a low part of the distribution which produce the data.
 It means that we can not a probability for each data because the normalisation varaible is intractable and it make the minimization between a learn distribution and the true one difficult to realize.
 All the varaitional paper which learn state representaiton utilize a reparametrization trick to make the problem tractable.

 # Variational autoencoders